 The Foundry’s enzyme discovery, pathway assembly, and high-throughput analytical capabilities enable organism engineers to build complex metabolic pathways in microorganisms.
 These pathways are designed to produce cultured ingredients, break down materials, and improve performance of strains.

 The project required the synthesis, screening, and improvement of thousand-member enzyme libraries and the assembly of flux-balanced pathways to reroute carbon equivalents toward the specific product of interest.
-While traditional, bench-based metabolic engineering teams may have approached this challenge with large research groups working for many years, this project was completed at Ginkgo in 24 months by two full time organism engineers using the Ginkgo Foundries.

 Overall, Ginkgo leveraged its capabilities in DNA synthesis and high-throughput screening to synthesize 109 million base pairs of DNA, screen 7117 enzymes belonging to 12 enzyme classes, and evaluate 2719 pathways, for a total of 30,445 strain tests.